 After the initial offer (the Order) is selected, the Order Bump is presented.
 You’ve seen the ubiquitous message, “Customers who bought this also purchased this.”
 This is an order bump.
 An even more famous order bump helped launch the fast-food chain McDonald’s, “Would you like fries with that?”

-The order bump is often a related product offered at a similar or lesser cost.
-But not always.
-The Order Bump doesn’t have to be something that’s for sale.
-It can be an invitation to download something that’s free in exchange for joining the marketing list.
-The goal at this stage is to take advantage of the customer’s interest and offer them something else that they might find useful.
+The order bump is often a related product offered at a similar or lesser cost, but not always.
+The Order Bump doesn’t have to be something for sale.
+It can be an invitation to download something free in exchange for joining the marketing list.
+The goal at this stage is to take advantage of the customer’s interest and offer them something they might find useful.

 Up-Sell Offer

 The next step (page) presents the Up-Sell Offer.
-This is usually a higher priced product that’s related to the initial oder.
+This is usually a higher-priced product that’s related to the initial order.

 “Since you’ve selected the intro offer, why not consider buying the full product.
 It’s available for a limited time at the low, low price of…”